Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Discussion

 \section{Discussion}

-In summary, we have recast the dynamics of a time-dependent linear classical mechanical system using internal and external symmetries of the appropriate time-evolution operators, which are generically non-Hermitian.
-The internal symmetries derive from the real-valuedness and symplecticity of the equations of motion.
-Focusing on a periodic modulation of the system parameters, we derived the parametric resonance conditions for arbitrary coupled oscillator systems.
-More specifically, the conditions for parametric resonance correspond to the conditions for a real-to-complex eigenvalue transition (pseudo-Hermiticity breaking) in the Floquet matrix.
-The latter conditions are heralded by the collision of eigenvalues of opposite signature in the spectrum of the Floquet matrix when a parameter is varied---which can be exactly solved in the static limit.
+In this work, we identified the non-Hermitian internal symmetries of the evolution operators governing the dynamics of a time-dependent linear classical mechanical system.
+Using these internal symmetries, which arise from the real-valuedness and symplecticity of the equations of motion, we derived the parametric resonance conditions for arbitrary periodically modulated coupled oscillator systems.
+These conditions are heralded by the collision of eigenvalues of opposite signature in the spectrum of the Floquet matrix---which can be exactly solved in the static limit.

-Upon imposing additional external symmetries, we have found that systems with static symmetries are straightforward to deal with---vector spaces associated with different symmetry eigenvalues decouple and the Hamiltonian can be block-diagonalized.
-However, systems where the time-modulation satisfies a combined space-time symmetry are more subtle: the Hamiltonian cannot be block-diagonalized, yet the systems might harbor modes that are protected from parametric resonance by symmetry.
-By proposing a new framework for space-time symmetric systems, in terms of one of the roots of the Floquet matrix, we find the conditions for these protected degeneracies (which lead to modes that are protected from parametric resonance and do not exhibit amplification or decay).
-These conditions are formulated from the symmetries of the system alone and do not rely on the functional form of the modulation.
-Our results on space-time symmetry are applicable to all systems with such symmetry, not just classical mechanical oscillators.
+We then examine systems with external symmetries, especially combined space-time symmetries.
+By proposing a new framework for space-time symmetric systems, in terms of the space-time Floquet matrix, we find the conditions for these protected degeneracies (which lead to modes that are protected from parametric resonance and do not exhibit amplification or decay).
+These conditions are formulated from the symmetries of the system alone without relying on the functional form of the modulation.

-While protected degeneracies have been observed in the Floquet spectra of quantum as well as classical systems with time-modulated parameters (in the two-oscillator system~\cite{grossmann1991tunneling, breuer1988avoided, calvanese2019coupled, bello2019coherentBeating} and in space-time symmetric lattices~\cite{xu2018spaceTimeGroup}), their origins were not fully understood.
-Our analysis explains their existence in terms of the space-time Floquet matrix, which is more fundamental to the understanding of space-time symmetric systems than the Floquet Hamiltonian.
+While protected degeneracies have been observed in the Floquet spectra of quantum as well as classical systems with time-modulated parameters (in the two-oscillator system~\cite{grossmann1991tunneling, breuer1988avoided, calvanese2019coupled, bello2019coherentBeating} and in space-time symmetric lattices~\cite{xu2018spaceTimeGroup}), their origins were not fully understood previously.
+We show that protected degeneracies form when the space-time Floquet matrix, which captures the long-time behavior of a space-time symmetric system, is raised to an integer power to get the ordinary Floquet matrix.
+If distinct eigenvalues of the former matrix become degenerate in the latter, they are protected from resonance.